 Author.
 MA Instructional Design

-Christy lives with her two kids (both donor-conceived) in the San Francisco Bay Area.
+Christy lives with her partner and two kids (both donor-conceived) in the San Francisco Bay Area.

 Illustrator.
 MFA Illustration